-Biffa, a UK-based waste management company, is developing a new plastics recycling plant in Seaham, UK, with an estimated investment of £27.5m ($35.81m).
+Biffa, a UK-based waste management company, developed a new plastics recycling plant in Seaham, UK, with an estimated investment of £27.5m ($35.81m).

 The planning approval for the plant was granted by the Durham County Council in February 2019.

 Construction of the plant commenced in early 2019 and it was opened in January 2020.

 The Seaham facility has the capacity to recycle 57,000t of polyethene terephthalate (PET) a year, which is equivalent to 1.3 billion plastic bottles.
 The plant doubled Biffa’s processing capacity and generated 100 full-time jobs.

 It helps in reducing plastic waste and developing sustainable packaging.